jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 ```

 ### E. server.sh
-* Create the file server.sh, enter the following contents, and save the file:
+* Create the file server.sh with the following content:
 ```
 #!/bin/bash

 sh pg-start.sh

-echo 'View page at http://localhost:<port number>/' echo 'If you are developing this app in the host environment, the port number is 3000.' echo 'If you are using Docker or Vagrant, the port number may be something else.' echo 'If the host machine of your Docker container is OS X or Windows, you may need to replace "localhost" with a' echo 'numerical IP address (the one used by Docker Machine).'
+echo 'View page at http://localhost:<port number>/' echo 'If you are developing this app in the host environment,' echo 'the port number is 3000.' echo 'If you are using Docker or Vagrant,' echo 'the port number may be something else.' echo 'If the host machine of your Docker container is OS X or Windows,' echo 'you may need to replace "localhost" with a' echo 'numerical IP address (the one used by Docker Machine).'

+echo '-----------------------'
-rails server -b 0.0.0.0
+echo 'rails server -b 0.0.0.0' rails server -b 0.0.0.0
 ```
 * In Docker, enter the command "tmux" to begin tmux mode.
 Press Ctrl-b and then "c" to create a second tmux window.
 In one of your tmux screen, cd into your project's root directory, and enter the command "sh server.sh" to run your local server.
 Use a browser in the host machine to see what your Rails app looks like.
 Use the other tmux screen to continue entering commands.
 Press Ctrl-b and then "p" to go to the previous tmux screen.
 Press Ctrl-b and then "n" to go to the next tmux